iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>WAR</summary>

+Version 8.7
+- Adjusted Notifications to clear after joining a party.
+- Fixed an issue with SP2 recast

 Version 8.6
 - Adjusted HUD Weapons text to color based on the current Aftermath level when the HUD TP Meter is turned off.